 3. Para-Transit Services

-ADA (Americans With Disabilities Act) has it that there must be a unique system that accommodates the elderly and disabled in every city with public transportation.
+ADA (Americans With Disabilities Act) has it that there must be a unique system that accommodates the older people and those with disabilities in every city with public transportation.
 These are the systems commonly known as Para-Transit Services.
 Typically, these vans utilize wheelchair-accessible vans in the place of buses.

 This service is curb-to-curb, meaning that the passenger should be able to get to the pick-up point on their own or with help from their caregiver.
 The driver will only take them to the drop-off point; from there, the rider is on their own.
-The disabled can come along with a non-disabled individual who will help them get to the pick-up point and also help them get to their destination after being dropped off.
+The person with a disability can come along with a person who will help them get to the pick-up point and also help them get to their destination after being dropped off.

 The Pros and Cons